StephRicardo/clipboard-mockup-app/README.md

 ### Description

-During my third week at Wyncode,  I created a mock-up of a design called "Clipboard" using HTML and CSS.
+During my third week at Wyncode, I created a mock-up of a design called [Clipboard](https://cdn.dribbble.com/users/168777/screenshots/2147087/attachments/393132/pixels.png) using HTML and CSS.
 While learning Rails, one of our assignments was to turn that mock-up into a Rails app that met certain user stories.
 Here it is!

-The goal was to met the following features:
+### User Stories

-As a User: I want to: log in
+As a User: I want to: log in,
 So that: only I can view and edit my designs

-As a User: I want to: update a design title
+As a User: I want to: update a design title,
-and: upload/update a design image
+and: upload/update a design image,
-and: update a design price
+and: update a design price,
 So that: my viewers see accurate information

-As a User: I want to be able to update my profile
+As a User: I want to be able to update my profile,
-and: update my username
+and: update my username,
 So that: I can keep my profile up to date

-As a User: I want to be able to favorite a design by clicking the star So that: I can keep favorites
+As a User: I want to be able to favorite a design by clicking the star, So that: I can keep favorites

 ### Installation

 Enter the following commands into your terminal to clone and set-up the project.

 To clone the project into your computer (with HTTPS):